-Connect the Hydrogen supply valve to the stack.
-The Hydrogen supply valve will prevent damage from the Hydrogen while the stack is off.
-Notice the direction of the connection of the Hydrogen supply valve.
-The letter "P" refers to the hydrogen input and "A" refers to hydrogen output.
-The finished connection is shown in 5F.
+Connect the output of the hydrogen supply valve to the stack (pay attention to the arrow direction on the valve).
+The hydrogen supply valve will prevent damage from the hydrogen while the stack is off.
+Pay attention to the direction of the connection of the Hydrogen supply valve.
+The finished connection is shown in 5H.